cloudflare/terraform-provider-cloudflare/docs/data-sources/dns_records.md

 - `startswith` (String) Prefix of the DNS record comment.
 Comment filters are case-insensitive.

+<a id="nestedatt--content"></a>
+### Nested Schema for `content`

+Optional:

+- `contains` (String) Substring of the DNS record content.
+Content filters are case-insensitive.
+- `endswith` (String) Suffix of the DNS record content.
+Content filters are case-insensitive.
+- `exact` (String) Exact value of the DNS record content.
+Content filters are case-insensitive.
+- `startswith` (String) Prefix of the DNS record content.
+Content filters are case-insensitive.

+<a id="nestedatt--name"></a>
+### Nested Schema for `name`

+Optional:

+- `contains` (String) Substring of the DNS record name.
+Name filters are case-insensitive.
+- `endswith` (String) Suffix of the DNS record name.
+Name filters are case-insensitive.
+- `exact` (String) Exact value of the DNS record name.
+Name filters are case-insensitive.
+- `startswith` (String) Prefix of the DNS record name.
+Name filters are case-insensitive.

 <a id="nestedatt--tag"></a>
 ### Nested Schema for `tag`